 This course provides the student a multi-representational approach to calculus, with concepts, results, and problems being expressed graphically, numerically, and verbally.
 Considerable mathematical ability and individual initiative of the student is expected.
-The course begins with a thorough review of AB Calculus topics including parametric and polar functions, their derivatives and applications.
-The AB review is then followed by an extensive study of Taylor Polynomials and power series including bounding the approximation of a transcendental function using Lagrange error.
-The course ends with a study of three dimensional calculus including units on vectors in two and three dimensions, the study of functions in two variables, partial derivatives and their applications including iterated integrals and their applications of area between curves and volumes of solids using functions of two variables.
+The course begins with a thorough review of AB Calculus topics.
+It will continue with the study of parametric, vector valued and polar functions, their derivatives and applications.
+This will be followed by an extensive study of Taylor Polynomials and power series including bounding the approximation of a transcendental function using Lagrange error.